 - Release Date

 Our first taste of action is like something straight out of The Hills Have Eyes.
 A southern-fried hick family made up of inbred sons and their chubby momma catch the franchise’s hero Alice by posing as distressed survivors of the zombie apocalypse.
-One of the hick sons even motions to his belt, as though he’s going to rape Alice right there in front of his mom.
-Oh, those hicks!
-Such charmers.
-As movie aliens, vampires, and zombies all over the universe have learned: don’t mess with Milla Jovovich.
+One of the sons even motions to his belt, as though he’s going to rape Alice in front of his mom.
+(Oh, those post-apocalyptic hicks!
+Such charmers.)
+But as movie aliens, vampires, and zombies all over the universe have learned: don’t mess with Milla Jovovich.
 Alice responds by kicking the would-be rapist in the face, killing him.
-She then has to deal with virus-infected dogs… again.
+She then has to deal with virus-infected dogs (again).

 Umbrella survives in underground bases all over the world, the North American division of which reminds us of Romero’s Day of the Dead—an underground facility run by a mad doctor bent on domesticating zombies.
 Horror movie buffs will either enjoy this blatant reference or despise its unoriginality (I’m in the latter camp).
-By the way, who builds these underground facilities some 2,000 feet below the Earth’s surface?
-Is there a contractor?
-Did Umbrella get a Home Depot gift card for its birthday and go crazy?
-Dr. Isaacs (Iain Glen) attempts to clone Alice, which if successful, could take away the undead’s inherent desire to eat flesh.
+Dr. Isaacs (Iain Glen) attempts to clone Alice, which, if successful, could take away the undead’s inherent desire to eat flesh.
 One scene reminds us of Day of the Dead’s Bub, where the potentially tame zombie’s recognition and reasoning skills are tested.
-The zombie is given a cell phone and he puts it to his ear; he’s given a digital camera and he takes a photo; he’s given a child’s puzzle box and he freaks, smashing the puzzle and attacking the doctors.
-Perhaps the zombie wanted a XBOX 360.
+The zombie is given a cell phone, and he puts it to his ear; he’s given a digital camera, and he takes a photo; he’s given a child’s puzzle box, and he freaks, smashing the puzzle and attacking the doctors.
+Perhaps the zombie wanted an XBOX 360.

 Speaking of apocalypses, do you think if Alice had known that her actions from the first film would eventually cause a worldwide zombie apocalypse, that perhaps she wouldn’t have been so selfish, but rather self-sacrificial?
-If you recall, the virus was originally exposed only in The Hive, whose computer program Red Queen suggested that everyone down there should be terminated to protect the topside.
-Alice and her crew fought back, thinking Red Queen nuts; only Alice survived to see the results of their selfishness: the virus eventually spread and exposed the entire world to zombification.
+If you recall, the virus was originally exposed only in The Hive, whose computer program called the Red Queen suggested that everyone down there should be terminated to protect the topside.
+Alice and her crew fought back, thinking the Red Queen was nuts.
+But only Alice survived to see the results of their selfishness: the virus eventually spread and exposed the entire world to zombification.
 I ask you, is Jovovich’s twitchy, always half-naked-with-tubes-coming-out-of-her-in-a-bubble-of-water performance worth the world dying-out for?
 The answer is no.